Ask about your AWS environment over MCP

 you any critical Inspector findings?

-base2tools 0 critical, 2 medium on web-uat
+lens 0 critical, 2 medium on web-uat

 read-only Your AI assistant, your AWS environment, over OAuth.